backinfile/STS_ShoujoKageki/otherResources/description_eng.md

 Mechanism introduction:

-The promise she made with her childhood friend Kagura Hikari was the original motivation for Karen to become a stage girl, so Karen has a unique deck - the Promise Pile.
-The Promise Pile can be used to store cards and schedule cards.
+The promise she made with her childhood friend Kagura Hikari was the original motivation for Karen to become a stage girl, so Karen has a unique deck - the [b]Promise Pile[/b].
+The [b]Promise Pile[/b] can be used to store cards and schedule cards.

 Every stage girl has shine, but shine is not something that can be obtained simply.
-Cards with the Shine keyword are more powerful than ordinary cards, but will be permanently removed from the deck after being used a certain number of times.
+Cards with the [b]Shine[/b] keyword are more powerful than ordinary cards, but will be permanently removed from the deck after being used a certain number of times.
 Select Shine cards at the right time to deal with various situations!

 =================================================================